Instruction on transliteration of Belarusian geographical names with letters of Latin script: Status

-It is reported in the press that since October 2006 this instruction is recommended for use by the Working Group on Romanization Systems of the United Nations Group of Experts on Geographical Names (UNGEGN).
+It was reported in the press that since October 2006 this instruction had been recommended for use by the Working Group on Romanization Systems of the United Nations Group of Experts on Geographical Names (UNGEGN).
 The final decision of the UN was planned for a 2007 conference.

 The system was modified again on 11 June 2007, mainly in order to conform with the recommendations of the UN WGRS, which advise avoiding the use of digraphs if possible, and adopted by the UN in version 3.0 of their romanization report, 17 March 2008.
-The transliteration standard is based on the traditional Belarusian Latin alphabet (Łacinka).
+This transliteration standard was based on the traditional Belarusian Latin alphabet (Łacinka).

-In February 2013 the system was recommended for adoption as the international system for the romanization of Belarusian geographical names.
+In February 2013, the system was recommended for adoption as the international system for the romanization of Belarusian geographical names.

-The instruction replaces the previous equivalent regulations and sets up the rules of the rendering of the Belarusian geographical names, which are mandatory on the territory of the Republic of Belarus, when producing the cartographic and other (equivalent?) goods, destined for the international use.
+The instruction replaced the previous equivalent regulations and set up the rules for rendering Belarusian geographical names, which were mandatory within the territory of the Republic of Belarus when producing cartographic and other goods intended for international use.

+A new romanization system was adopted in 2023 for both Belarusian and Russian within the country, effectively abandoning the use of Łacinka-based transliteration.